Bayesian Concept Bottleneck Models with LLM Priors: Method:

 \textbf{Step 3: Concept annotation} Given candidate concepts, we use the LLM to extract their values using a zero-shot approach, i.e. $\phi_{c}(x)$ for $c \in \{\check\concept^{(1)}_k,\ldots,\check\concept^{(M)}_k\}$.
 Because \textit{multiple-try} Metropolis-within-Gibbs proposes a batch of candidate concepts, we can batch their extractions into a single LLM query for each observation.
 This makes \method{} more cost/query-efficient than ordinary Metropolis-within-Gibbs, which outputs only a single concept per iteration and thus cannot be batched.
 Note that letting the LLM occasionally output probabilities when it is unsure can be helpful, though it is critical to avoid information leakage (e.g. no joint training of concept extraction and label prediction).

-\textbf{Step 4: Accept/reject step} The final step is to compute the sampling probabilities for the candidate concepts and the acceptance ratio, which involve comparing the proposal probabilities for the existing and candidate concept sets $\concepts$ as well as their split-sample posteriors

-To estimate the integral \eqref{eq:conditional_lkhd_decomposition}, one approach is to sample from the posterior on $\vec{\theta}$, but this can be computationally expensive since one would need to implement posterior sampling in inner and outer loops.
-Alternatively, in the case of LR-based CBMs, one can use a Laplace-like approximation for \eqref{eq:conditional_lkhd_decomposition} \citep{Lewis1997-wl}, which is discussed in more detail in the Appendix.
+\textbf{Step 4: Accept/reject step} The final step is to compute the sampling probabilities for the candidate concepts and the acceptance ratio, which involve comparing the proposal probabilities for the existing and candidate concept sets $\concepts$ as well as their split-sample posteriors $ p(\by_{S^c}|\by_S,\concepts,\bX) = \int p(\by_{S^c}|\model,\concepts,\bX)p(\model|\by_S,\concepts,\bX)d\model. $ To estimate the integral, one approach is to sample from the posterior on $\vec{\theta}$, but this can be computationally expensive since one would need to implement posterior sampling in inner and outer loops.
+Alternatively, in the case of LR-based CBMs, one can use a Laplace-like approximation \citep{Lewis1997-wl} (see Appendix).
 As the posterior distribution of LR parameters are asymptotically normal, this approximation becomes increasingly accurate as $n\rightarrow\infty$.

 \textbf{Computational cost.} \method{} performs $O(nT\nconcepts)$ LLM queries, where $T$ is the number of outer loops. $\nconcepts$ is typically chosen to be small, because a large $\nconcepts$ yields less interpretable CBMs.
 Although standard Bayesian procedures typically draw thousands of posterior samples, we found that a small $T$ was quite effective in practice when combined with a greedy warm-start procedure; our experiments all use $T = 5$.
 Generally speaking, a small $T$ suffices for achieving high prediction accuracy, a larger $T$ (e.g., 10) is helpful for quantifying the uncertainty of relevant concepts.
 Critically, running BC-LLM is significantly more cost-effective than standard CBMs, which require $O(nW)$ queries where $W$ is the number of pre-specified concepts and must be large (typically hundreds or thousands) to avoid missing relevant concepts \citep{Oikarinen2023-ee}.
-In our experiments, BC-LLM was quick to run, as one iteration takes less than a minute for text data and a few minutes for image data on a normal laptop.
+In our experiments, BC-LLM was quick to run, as one iteration takes less than a few minutes on a normal laptop. \red{check timings a bit more carefully}